CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 - Open a persistent shell on a compute node
 - View running batch jobs

-Everything still runs directly on Puhti, giving you all the resources and power of a supercomputer, but easily accessible using only a web browser.
+Everything still runs directly on the supercomputers, giving you all the resources and power of a supercomputer, but easily accessible using only a web browser.
+Note that some of the features are not available in both the Puhti and Mahti web interfaces.

 ## Connecting

-Using a web browser, go to [www.puhti.csc.fi](https://www.puhti.csc.fi).
-On the landing page, click on "Log in to Puhti" and select an appropriate authentication provider.
+Using a web browser, go to [www.puhti.csc.fi](https://www.puhti.csc.fi) or [www.mahti.csc.fi](https://www.mahti.csc.fi).
+On the landing page, click on "Log in" and select an appropriate authentication provider.
 When logging in using your CSC user account, select CSC as the authentication provider and use the same username and password you use when connecting with `ssh`.
 &nbsp;

 ![Puhti web interface login page](../../img/ood_login.png)